 Every decision is a negotiation between conscious reasoning and subconscious patterning.
 For straightforward, linear tasks the conscious mind performs well.
 For complex, holistic judgments the subconscious often delivers better outcomes.

-Studies and reviews of unconscious decision-making show that deliberation can sometimes worsen choices, while giving the subconscious time to process can improve results2.
+Studies and reviews of unconscious decision-making show that deliberation can sometimes worsen choices, while allowing the subconscious time to process can improve results2.

 When Overthinking Hurts

 Analysis paralysis happens when the conscious mind tries to juggle too many variables.
-In some decision experiments, participants who relied on deliberation performed worse than those who allowed unconscious processing to guide their choice2.
+In some experiments, participants who relied on deliberation performed worse than those who let unconscious processing guide their choice2.

 Trusting the Subconscious—Wisely

 Your subconscious is powerful but not infallible.
 It stores biases and fears alongside useful intuitions.
-The trick is to use conscious awareness to collect facts and values, then allow the subconscious time to synthesize them.
-That combined approach tends to yield the best results.
+Use conscious awareness to collect facts and values, then allow the subconscious time to synthesize them.
+That combined approach tends to yield better results.

 Aligning Goals with Subconscious Beliefs